W. George Cross

+Life and career

 The son of Ernest Cross and Sophie Pelley, he was born in Hermit Cove, Newfoundland and was educated in Badger's Quay and at Memorial University.
 In 1956, he married Joan Christine Fowlow.

 He was elected to the Newfoundland assembly in 1975; the results of the election were declared invalid but Cross won the by-election which followed.
 He was defeated by Liberal Len Stirling in the 1979 general election.
 Cross was elected again in 1982 but was defeated when he ran for reelection in 1985.

-His son Eli later represented Bonavista North in the assembly.
+His son Eli Cross later represented Bonavista North in the assembly.

+Cross died on October 31, 2025, at the age of 92.